Bilkheim: Religion

 Originally, Bilkheim's religion was, until about 50 years ago, Roman Catholicism, with a membership of 100%.
 Since the onset of globalization, however, many faiths have become represented in Bilkheim since then.

 Population development

 The old houses along the main street have mainly been bought up by “new” Bilkheimers, who now live in them.
-“Old” Bilkheimers’ children move out of the community's centre and build in the outlying new areas.
+“Old” Bilkheimers’ children move out of the municipality's centre and build in the outlying new areas.

-Community council
+municipality council

 The council is made up of 8 council members who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

 The nearest Autobahn interchange is Diez on the A 3 (Cologne–Frankfurt, some 10 km away.
-The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
+The nearest train stop is in Willmenrod at the Limburg-Altenkirchen railway, the nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
 The nearest major airports are Cologne Bonn Airport and Frankfurt Airport.

 Regular events

 Each year, Bilkheim has three great events: